*Currently accepting clients for waitlist only

 How am I protected as a client?

-As a client, you possess rights.
 You have the right to receive professional and ethical counselling treatment.
 The BC Association of Clinical Counsellors (BCACC) protects your rights, and you can file a complaint against any counsellor who you feel has acted in an unethical or unprofessional way.
 The BCACC ensures that clients have recourse, and counsellors are held accountable.
 As a BCACC member, I am obligated to follow their comprehensive Code of Ethics and Standards of Practice.
 I take this commitment seriously and it is my goal is to always remain a BCACC member in good standing.